 The Church of Our Saviour AIDS Walk Team can also be found on Facebook.
 AIDS Walk Atlanta & 5K Run is the Southeast’s largest community fundraiser and awareness event for HIV/AIDS, benefiting AID Atlanta & seven other participating organizations.
 Over its history, more than 300,000 people have participated in AWA5K, raising $40M for HIV/AIDS prevention and care, saving countless lives and improving the well-being of thousands still living with HIV/AIDS today.
 This year, we expect thousands of people to join us.
 AIDS Walk Atlanta & 5K Run will continue until the epidemic end.

-To download a copy of the July 2017 Angelus, click here.
+To download a copy of the October 2017 Angelus, click here.

 Church of Our Saviour can now be selected as a Community Rewards Partner in conjunction with your Kroger Plus Card.
 Make sure you have a card, sign in to your account and designate the parish as your selected organization.
 (47253 is our official Kroger number.)
 From then all you have to do is use your card when you shop!

 And don't forget, make your Amazon purchases through AmazonSmile and 0.5% of your eligible purchases will be donated to the parish.
 All monies raised will be donated to our parish’s St. Vincent Fund which is used to assist the poor and people in need.